xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 **Dataset description**: [Power Load readme](./datasets/italian-power-load/README.md)

-It is your first day in the office and your first project is about time series forecasting.
+Welcome to your first day at the office, and what a charged-up project you have!
-Your customer is Zap Inc, an imaginary Italian utility: they will provide you with the daily Italian Power Load from 2006 to 2022.
+Your client is Zap Inc, a fictional power player in Italy.
+They're handing you data on Italy's power load from 2006 to 2022.
-Marta, a colleague of yours, provides you with a wise piece of advice: be careful about 2020, it was a very strange year...
+Marta, your wise colleague, has a piece of advice for you: be careful with 2020, it was a very peculiar year.

 #### Challenge 1

 Zap Inc asks you for a complete report about the main feature of the power load series.
 The report should be understandable by a layman, but it should also provide enough details to be useful for a data scientist.
-**Create a Jupyter notebook to answer their query.**
+**Create a Jupyter Notebook that sheds light on the main characteristics of the power load data.**
+Make it clear, make it insightful!

 #### Challenge 2

-Then, your first forecasting model.
+Now, it's time to **predict the future**, well, at least a year into it.
-**You are asked to develop a long-term model to predict the power load 1 year ahead.**
-Disregard 2020, 2021, and 2022: use 2019 as test.
+Develop a long-term forecasting model for the power load with a forecasting horizon of one year ahead, but let's skip 2020-2022 and use 2019 as your testing ground.
-Another piece of advice from your colleague Marta.
-The managers at Zap Inc are not AI experts, so they want to know how accurate your model is and why they should trust it.
-Be sure to answer their concerns in your notebook.
+Marta's advice: Zap's bosses aren't AI gurus, so your model's accuracy and explainability need to be crystal clear.
+Illuminate these points with a second notebook.

 #### Challenge 3

-Long-term was great, but what about short term?
+After mastering the long-term, it's time to zoom in.
-**Your next task is to create a short-term model to predict the power load 1 day ahead.**
+Your next challenge is to **predict the power load one day ahead**.
-Disregard 2020, 2021, and 2022: use 2019 as test.
-Keep im mind Marta's advice from the previous challenge!
+Again, sideline 2020-2022 and focus on 2019 for testing.
+Keep Marta's wisdom in mind – clarity is key!

 #### Challenge 4

-Finally, production trial.
-**Pick one of your models and develop and end-to-end pipeline to train and evaluate it on 2020 and 2021.**
+Choose one of your sparkling models and get it ready for the big leagues.
-Again, your good friend Marta has some suggestion for you.
-It looks like Luca, the new CTO at Zap, is a bit of a nerd.
-And he wants all the production code to be clean, well-structured, and easily maintanable.
-You'd better not to disappoint him!
+Develop an **end-to-end pipeline for training and evaluating your model** on 2020 and 2021 data.
+Luca, the new CTO at Zap and a self-confessed nerd, demands code that's as clean and structured as it is maintainable.
+Impress him!

 #### Challenge 5

-Zap Inc is not impressed by the performance of your model in 2020.
-You should defend your results.
-**Create a notebook to comment and explain the performance of your model in 2020.**
+2020 was a tough year for everyone, including your model.
+Zap Inc isn't thrilled with its performance.
+**Justify your model's performance in 2020** with a detailed notebook.
+Explain the unexpected, defend your approach, and remember, every challenge is a learning curve!

+Ready to electrify your career with this project?
+Let's power through! ⚡🔌📈

 ---